Wills, Trusts & Probate

 Can a conservatorship be challenged?

-Conservatorships can be challenged by interested parties who believe the appointment is unnecessary or that the conservator is not fulfilling their duties properly.
-Challenges require filing a petition with the court and presenting evidence to support the claim.
-The court will review and make a determination based on the conservatee’s best interests.
+Yes, conservatorships can be challenged by interested parties who believe appointment is unnecessary or that the appointed conservator is not performing duties properly.
+Challenges require filing a petition or objection and presenting evidence to the court supporting the claim.
+The court will review the facts, hear testimony, and decide whether to modify, remove, or deny the conservatorship based on the conservatee’s best interests.
+Disputes can involve questions about capacity, the suitability of the proposed conservator, or allegations of mismanagement.
+Promptly presenting clear evidence and following court procedures is essential for those seeking to challenge an existing or proposed conservatorship.

-What happens if a conservator fails to perform their duties?
+What happens if a conservator fails to perform duties?